ThreatConnect-Inc/threatconnect-developer-docs/sdk_docs.md

     sys.exit(1))
 ```

-The Python SDK provides the `set_indicator_regex` method which allows a user to override the baked-in Regular Expressions (Regex) in the SDK with user defined compiled Regexes.
+The Python SDK provides the `set_indicator_regex` method which allows a user to override the baked-in Regular Expressions (Regexes) in the SDK with user defined compiled Regexes.
 The method takes an IndicatorType enum and either a single compiled Regex or a list of Regexes.
 If a list is provided each Regex will be checked for a match for that Indicator Type.

 ###Reporting